-The Wider Staines STP is package of measures that improve sustainable travel options in Stanwell, north Ashford and Staines town centre.
-The improvements are intended to make it easier and more appealing for people to get around the area on foot, by bicycle and by public transport.
+The Wider Staines STP is package of measures planned to improve sustainable travel options in Stanwell, north Ashford and Staines town centre.
+The improvements were intended to make it easier and more appealing for people to get around the area on foot, by bicycle and by public transport.

 During Spring 2016, we consulted on a number of ideas that we were considering taking forward as part of the project.
-Your views, summarised in our consultation report (PDF), helped to support our funding application to the Enterprise M3 Local Enterprise Partnership and enabled us to develop and refine the proposals further.
+Your views helped to support our funding application to the Enterprise M3 Local Enterprise Partnership and enabled us to develop and refine the proposals further.

-Detail of the proposed improvements are described in more detail below.
+Details of the improvements are described in more detail below.

 1. A308 London Road

-The proposed improvements will involve the widening of the northern footway to create a new off road shared-use path for pedestrians and cyclists, allowing a minimum width of 3m where possible.
-Signalised crossing facilities will also be installed on the route make it easier and safer for people to cross the road.
+The northern footway has been widened to create a new off road shared-use path for pedestrians and cyclists.
+Signalised crossing facilities have been installed on the route make it easier and safer for people to cross the road.